chientranthien/GHN/README.md

 **Calculate order fee**
 ----
-Forward the request to suppliers such as Giao Hang Nhanh or Giao Hang Tiet Kiem.
+Forward the request to logistic vendors such as Giao Hang Nhanh or Giao Hang Tiet Kiem.
 Then response the estimated fee.
 * **URL**
  /v1/orders/fee